YKasra/YKasra/README.md

 ### Kasra Yaraei — Bucharest, Romania

-I break things apart to understand how they work — whether that's an audio waveform, a crypto market cycle, or a classic analog synthesizer.
+I break things apart to understand how they work - whether that's an audio waveform, a crypto market cycle, or a classic analog synthesizer.

-Started in **sound engineering** → ran **trading desks and mining farms** → now writing **DSP-powered trading algorithms** for my master's dissertation.
+Started in **sound engineering** → ran **trading desks and Crypto mining farms** → now writing **DSP-powered trading algorithms** for my master's dissertation.
 The common thread? **Signal processing.**

 ---